 To achieve a 60% good outcome group some 20.8 months after a treatment intervention is certainly better than many other comparable naturalistic studies.
 Marshall et al 17 in a long-term follow-up study of men with alcohol dependence noted an observed/expected mortality ratio of 3.64 – data which should give cause for concern.
 Valliant 18 in a long-term study refers to the fact that severe dependence usually leads to abstinence or death.
 To quote Edwards 19 “Thus, by any reckoning, substance dependence is a worrying, life-threatening condition.
 We and our patients are playing for high stakes and it must surely behove us to meet our responsibilities by getting the best possible treatment in place for each patient and as early as possible”.

-These patient have also reported significant improvements in physical and mental health and quality of life and analysis shows these groups whose drinking outcomes were improved.
+These patients have also reported significant improvements in physical and mental health and quality of life and analysis shows these groups whose drinking outcomes were improved.
 In summary 12-step treatment is an effective and legitimate therapy and these results show that a group of employed but nevertheless severely dependent patients most of who had already had other forms of treatment do produce good outcomes when followed-up after treatment.

 Back to Contents